101 Exterminators

 Frequently Asked Questions

-How do I identify a black widow?
+How do I tell a black widow from a look-alike?

-Are brown recluse spiders common in California?
+Are brown recluse spiders found on the Central Coast?

 Serving 4 Central California Counties